 - Their four "intro ladies" are each simply lacking knowledge for optimum health.
 But what about the obese woman who is an emotional eater?
 There was really no mention of this issue (but the Made to Crave book I mentioned earlier fills this void nicely).

 - This is a self-published book.
 It's actually better written than many self-published titles I've read, meaning it's not full of spelling and formatting errors.
 BUT sometimes the organization is a bit odd, and it definitely needs a much better index.
 I also would have appreciated footnotes about their various health claims, so that I could research the topic myself.

 - Recipes.
 I *HATE* how they're formatted.
 I want to be able to see all the ingredients/measurements at a glance.
 I've actually started retyping some recipes just for my personal use.

 - Both of these ladies homeschool, and sometimes I felt like their "ideals" were pretty unrealistic for a family who has made a different choice.
 My kids attend public school, so are getting birthday treats at least once a week -- it's tough to get their palates to adjust to Stevia when they're still chowing on HFCS at their school desks.

 - I felt they tried to cram too much in this book: hormones, marital relations, exercise...
-The "Foxy Mama" chapter described how things should IDEALLY be, but for anyone who has suffered from any type of abuse, honestly I think the "advice" would be detrimental.
+The "Foxy Mama" chapter described how things should IDEALLY be, but intimacy is a complicated issue, and there's no way that can sufficiently be addressed in just a few pages.